Einsteinish/Leibniz-Formula/README.md

 is surprising because the series itself consists purely of arithmetic—simple fractions with alternating signs.
 There are no circles, no explicit geometry—so why does  appear?

-At first glance, the Leibniz series is just an infinite sum of fractions, but its connection to  is rooted in trigonometry.
+At first glance, the Leibniz series is just an infinite sum of fractions, but its connection to $\pi$ is rooted in trigonometry.
 The key insight comes from the arctangent function, which describes the angle in a right triangle given the ratio of the opposite and adjacent sides.

 The series arises naturally when we expand the function arctan(x), which tells us the angle whose tangent is .
 Specifically, when , the angle is precisely  or  radians.
 This is why adding up fractions in the Leibniz series ultimately gives a result tied to .
 It’s a bridge between an arithmetic sum and a geometric reality.